-If you’ve ever tried snowshoeing in regular footwear, you’ve learned the hard way that keeping your feet warm and comfortable, and avoiding injury, necessitates wearing something a little more substantial and specific to the task at hand.
+If you’ve tried snowshoeing in regular footwear, you’ve learned the hard way that keeping your feet warm, comfortable, and injury-free requires wearing something more substantial and specific to the task.
+To help you find that “something,” we’ve compiled a list of 9 top choices for snowshoe-compatible boots.

 Budget: Columbia Bugaboot III, Columbia Ice Maiden II, Merrell Thermo Chill Mid